DerekYang2/FluentDL/README.md

 ### Option 2

-If that option is not available, open Powershell or CMD into this directory and run the command:
+If that option is not available, open Powershell or CMD into the root directory and run the command:

 ```powershell.exe -executionpolicy unrestricted .\Install.ps1```